 As with any lake, ocean, or river in the nation, Canyon Lake's aquatic ecosystem cannot be compared to a swimming pool that is treated with chemicals to ensure water quality.
 If you choose to use the lake for swimming, keep in mind that natural lake processes occur and there may be times that the water quality for recreation may pose a health risk.
 Recently, the State Department of Water Resources began to test State facilities for the presence of harmful algae.
 Prior to 2013, there was no way to test for the presence of this naturally occurring algae bloom and it is very likely that most reservoirs have experienced this.
-Moreno Beach at nearby Lake Perris is currently closed due to high level test results.
 Some general best practices guidelines regardless of any elevated test include:

-- Do not drink the water and try not to get water in your mouth - Do not eat algae or aquatic plants - Do not let pets enter the water (they are not allowed in the water by regulation) - Do not go swimming if you have open wounds or cuts - Shower after using the lake
+- Do not drink the water and try not to get water in your mouth - Do not eat algae or aquatic plants - Do not let pets enter the water (they are not allowed in the water by regulation) - Do not go swimming if you have open wounds or cuts - Shower after using the lake conjunction with the State Water Board and the Department of Water Resources, three levels of color coded advisories have been established so visitors can be informed about the current water condition in a particular area.

 Humans who drink or swim in water that contains high concentrations of cyanobacteria or cyanobacterial toxins may experience gastroenteritis, skin irritation, and allergic responses.
-In conjunction with the State Water Board and the Department of Water Resources, three levels of advisories have been established so visitors can be informed about the current water condition in a particular area.
+In